Hunting Primordial Black Hole Dark Matter in Lyman-$\alpha$ Forest: Energy injection by evaporating PBH DM

 with

 and \\

 Here, $n_{\rm PBH}$ and $\Psi(M_{\rm PBH})$ are the number density and mass distribution function of PBHs, respectively.
 The number density of PBH DM, $n_{\rm PBH}$ can be written as

 with $f_{\rm PBH}$, $\rho_c$, and $\Omega_{\rm DM}$ being the fraction of DM in the form of PBHs, the critical density, and DM density parameter in the present universe.
-In our work we have used the monochromatic mass distribution of PBH DM, i.e., all PBHs are assumed to be of the same mass.
-Thus, $\Psi(M_{\rm PBH})$ takes the form of a dirac delta function peaked at PBH mass $M_{\rm PBH}$.
+In our work we have assumed monochromatic mass distributions of PBH DM, i.e., all PBHs are assumed to be of the same mass, but the value of this mass is varied.
+Thus, $\Psi(M_{\rm PBH})$ takes the form of a dirac delta function peaked at a variable PBH mass $M_{\rm PBH}$.